|View printer-friendly version|

 Kauf concluded, "With this robust set of features, we believe that the Pantera laser is an ideal solution for a wide range of applications such as laser direct imaging, high-speed laser processing, scribing and ablation of thin layers for solar cell manufacturing.
 We also believe that it is an outstanding choice for applications such as machining and cutting of glass for the flat panel and automotive industry, scribing and dicing of wafers for semiconductor manufacturing, and cutting, structuring and ablation of dielectrics and isolators in the electronics industry."

 Newport shipped the first Pantera laser in April of 2007.
 Today, the laser is in evaluation with select customers and first product sales are slated for later this year.
 For more information please visit the company's website at http://www.newport.com.

 ABOUT NEWPORT CORPORATION

-Newport Corporation is a leading global supplier of advanced-technology products and systems to customers in the scientific research, microelectronics, aerospace and defense/security, life and health sciences and precision industrial manufacturing markets.
-Newport's innovative solutions leverage its expertise in high-power semiconductor, solid-state and ultrafast lasers, photonics instrumentation, sub-micron positioning systems, vibration isolation, optical components and subsystems and precision automation to enhance the capabilities and productivity of its customers' manufacturing, engineering and research applications.
+Newport Corporation is a leading global supplier of advanced-technology products and systems to customers in the scientific research, microelectronics manufacturing, aerospace and defense/security, life and health sciences and precision industrial manufacturing markets.
+Newport's innovative solutions leverage its expertise in high-power semiconductor, solid-state and ultrafast lasers, photonics instrumentation, sub-micron positioning systems, vibration isolation, optical subsystems and precision automation to enhance the capabilities and productivity of its customers' manufacturing, engineering and research applications.
 Newport is part of the Standard & Poor's SmallCap 600 Index and the Russell 2000 Index.